yassinejador/yassinejador/README.md

 Full Stack Developer
 --------------------

-🚀 Student Full Stack Developer with a keen interest in Computer Science! 💻 Navigating the realms of Algorithms, Data Structures, and Software Engineering.
+🚀 Full Stack Developer with a keen interest in Computer Science! 💻 Navigating the realms of Algorithms, Data Structures, and Software Engineering.
 Let's connect and delve into the fascinating world where technology and computer science converge!

 * 🌍  I'm based in Casablanca
 * 🖥️  See my portfolio at [yassinejador.com](http://yassinejador.com)